zhubonan/castepxbin/README.md

 ### Extending the `castep_bin` reader

-At the moment, not all sections of the `castep_bin` is read (as there are too many!), but more contents can be added easity by including more keys the `castepxbin.castep_bin.CASTEP_BIN_FIELD_SPEC` dictionary, such an modified version can be passed to the `read_castep_bin` function.
+At the moment, not all sections of the `castep_bin` is read (as there are too many!), but more contents can be added easily by including more keys the `castepxbin.castep_bin.CASTEP_BIN_FIELD_SPEC` dictionary, such an modified version can be passed to the `read_castep_bin` function.

 For example, suppose some additional field is written as: